 4. Add a Touch of Nature

 Bringing in elements from nature can soften and balance your design.
 Consider adding dried flowers, small branches, or even a succulent leaf.
+You can also explore these creative indoor plant pot ideas to display your greenery in style.
 In my own home, a touch of nature always brings a refreshing vibe.

 5. Experiment with Typography